Walmart suffers disappointing Christmas hit to results

 With the consumer instrumental in sustaining US economic growth, the lackluster Walmart results will be a source of concern to analysts and policymakers.

-But investors on Wall Street did not seem overly concerned, as shares in the retailer gained 0.5 percent to $118.35 about 30 minutes into the trading day.
+But investors on Wall Street did not seem overly concerned, as shares in the retailer gained 1.2 percent to $119.36 in early afternoon trading.

 "Although Walmart's growth rate softened in the final quarter, the results are nonetheless respectable and reflect a proposition that remains relevant to consumers," Neil Saunders of GlobalData Retail said in an analysis.